בְּרֵאשִׁית

 נֶפֶשׁ חַיָּה - Living creatures

-These were independently living, breathing beings capable of reproducing their own species...
-The term could also include any living thing not explicitly mentioned, such as, for example, germs (R' Munk; 1900–1981).
+R' Munk (1900–1981) commentary: These were independently living, breathing beings capable of reproducing their species...
+The term could also include any living thing not explicitly mentioned, such as germs.

-And ELOHIM made life on earth/land/ground to their kind, the animals to their kind, and all that creep in the land to their kind.
-And ELOHIM saw for it was Tov/good.
+And ELOHIM made life on the land, to its kind, and the animals to their kind, and all moving in the ground to their kind.
+And ELOHIM, He saw/looked/inspected, for it was tov/good.

 25